watem-sedem/watem-sedem/docs/watem-sedem.rst

 WaTEM/SEDEM is a spatially distributed model that was created at the Laboratry for Experimental Geomorphology (KU Leuven, Belgium).
-WaTEM stands for Water and Tillage erosion model (Van Oost et al., 2000) and SEDEM is the abbreviation of Sediment Delivery Model (Van Rompaey et al., 2001).
+WaTEM stands for Water and Tillage Erosion Model (Van Oost et al., 2000) and SEDEM is the abbreviation of Sediment Delivery Model (Van Rompaey et al., 2001).

 In WaTEM/SEDEM, :ref:`the mean annual soil erosion rate <rusle>` :math:`E`